Lapin0t/phd-manuscript/main/06_instances.typ

   again form respectively a substitution monoid and a substitution module.
 We will overload the notations $jwa.val$ and $jwa.cmd$ for both the unrestricted and restricted families.
-Similarly we will drop the projections $base.fst$ and implicitely treat negative types and scopes as normal ones.
+Similarly we will drop the projections $base.fst$ and implicitly treat negative types and scopes as normal ones.
 ]
 #proof[By #sym.eta\-expansion of the records and functions witnessing the unrestricted structures.]